 Flakka is a DEA controlled drug.
 Substances in the DEA Schedule I have no currently accepted medical use in the United States, a lack of accepted safety for use under medical supervision, and a high potential for abuse.
 Flakka is classified by the DEA as a Designer Drug.[1]

 Flakka and other synthetic cathinones are known as New Psychoactive Substances (NPS).
 NPS drugs like synthetic cathinones began to gain prevalence in the early 2000s and were designed to mimic the effects of other drugs such as cocaine, LSD, and ecstasy.
-Other types of cathinones include Bupropion, Mephedrone, and Methylone.
+Other types of cathinone include Bupropion, Mephedrone, and Methylone.

 Effects of Flakka abuse

 The initial effects of taking Flakka are similar to those of bath salts and methamphetamines.
 This includes feelings of euphoria, heightened focus, increased sex drive, and being sociable.
-When Flakka is abused in high amounts it can cause users to have paranoid, violent, and bizarre behavior, again similar to bath salt abuse
+When Flakka is abused in high amounts it can cause users to have paranoid, violent, and bizarre behavior, again similar to bath salt abuse.

 NIDA, the National Institute on Drug Abuse, has identified Flakka as causing a condition called excited delirium, characterized by hallucinations, paranoia, increased strength, and hyperstimulation.
 This condition can lead to psychotic episodes that include violence towards others and self-injury.
 In the mid-2010s, police believe a man who murdered a couple and attempted to eat the male victim's face was high on Flakka.
 This has led to many referring to the substance as “the zombie drug”.